The quenched fraction of satellites around simulated Milky Way-mass galaxies: Discussion

-Host properties themselves likely play a key role in shaping satellite quenching.
-The SAGA survey shows that more massive hosts tend to have higher quenched fractions among their lowest-mass satellites, suggesting a mass-dependent influence on environmental processing \citep{SAGA_IV}. \citet{MartinNavarro2021} further argue that AGN activity can potentially enhance quenching anisotropically, preferentially affecting satellites along the axis of a black hole jet.
-Such results emphasize the need to examine how host-specific factors (for example, stellar mass, black hole accretion rate, AGN luminosity, and feedback morphology) modulate the quenching efficiency of surrounding satellites.
+Host properties themselves likely play an important role in shaping satellite quenching.
+The SAGA survey shows that the lowest-mass satellites around the most massive hosts exhibit systematically higher quenched fractions, particularly at small projected distances from the host, suggesting that host mass can influence the efficiency of satellite processing and quenching \citep{SAGA_IV}. \citet{MartinNavarro2021} further argue that AGN activity can potentially enhance quenching anisotropically, preferentially affecting satellites along the axis of a black hole jet.
+However, recent work by \citet{Karp2023} demonstrates that such anisotropic quenching is unlikely to be driven by AGN feedback.
+Instead, their analysis of TNG50 finds strong evidence that the signal originates from anisotropy in satellite accretion times, with satellites accreted earlier experiencing more prolonged environmental processing.
+These results suggest that anisotropic satellite quenching is more naturally explained by the geometry and timing of satellite accretion than by AGN-driven feedback.
+Such findings reinforce the need to connect quenched fractions to satellite orbital histories before attributing differences to a single physical mechanism.

 It is also important to consider how representative the simulation suites are of the broader galaxy population.
 FIREbox, while high resolution, spans a modest cosmological volume and may under-sample rare environments.
-The FIRE-2 zoom-ins are selected to be MW-mass halos that are isolated from comparably massive neighbors but are not tailored to reproduce detailed Milky Way or Local Group properties; several of the zoom-ins lack massive satellites such as the LMC or M33.
-These limitations reinforce the need to disentangle internal physics, host properties, and large-scale environment when interpreting quenching trends.
+The FIRE-2 zoom-ins are selected to be MW-mass halos but are not tailored to reproduce detailed Milky Way or Local Group satellite populations; several of the zoom-ins lack massive satellites such as the LMC or M33.
+These limitations reinforce the need to interpret radial quenched-fraction trends in the context of the particular satellite populations present in each host sample.